Laniakea-elixir-it/pyluks/docs/source/fastluks.rst

 .. _fastluks:

 =====================================
-fastluks: volume encryption and setup
+FastLUKS: volume encryption and setup
 =====================================

 The fastluks subpackage provides basic functionalities to set up and encrypt a volume device.
 These functions are provided through the device class.